-Responses from the Department to date have highlighted several barriers to implementing this proposal.
+Responses from the Department in previous Parliamentary Questions have highlighted several barriers to implementing this proposal.

 1. Equal Status considerations

 It has been noted that extending the Scheme to people with epilepsy cannot be considered in isolation and that moves to do so could result in challenges under the Equal Status Act.